Much will depend on the quality of life you want in the future and how much you saved to date.

 - You have hobbies, associations or memberships that you would like to continue enjoying.

 Although this is not an exhaustive list of considerations, it can help you develop a clear picture of both what you would like your retirement to look like and how far along you are in the saving process.
-You may wish to consider taking financial advice or guidance, which you can find more out about on this website.
+You may wish to consider taking financial advice or guidance, or you can get started by building your own personalised financial plan using the Creative Pension Trust Member Portal.

 Are there limits on what you can save?